 Manager: Unai Emery (2018-present)

-Arsenal is a perennial Premier League team, with their only stint in lower-tier football occurring before World War I (as part of their progression to the Premier League).
+Arsenal is a perennial top-tier team, with their only stint in lower-tier football occurring before World War I (as part of their progression to the top flight).
 Since then, they’ve been a stalwart and are considered part of English soccer’s royalty, the “Big Six.”
 While placed in this royalty, Arsenal’s recent form have had them finishing outside of the top-4 which is a prerequisite for the UEFA Champions League.
 After the Arsenal loss to Chelsea in the Europa League final the Gunners will have to settle for Europa League again.

 In the 2018-19 season, Arsenal finished in fifth place (a disappointing fifth if you ask Arsenal fans because they missed out on fourth position and the subsequent automatic Champions League place by one little point).
 Though they did improve on their prior year point haul by seven points, and a finished one place higher than in the 2017-18 season.
 They also earned a Golden Boot winner for the (joint-) highest goalscorer in the Premier League courtesy of Pierre-Emerick Aubameyang and his 22 goals.
 Aubemeyang was also a 2018 acquisition (but in the January window) that the Gunners paid handily for although the return was nearly instantaneous.